 Cheese danishes are one of the great breakfast pastries provided to the world.
 They are great on their own, but adding a little fruit on top really kicks it up to the next stratosphere.
 Raspberry or blueberry is a typical option, but why not give it a little something special.

 Cranberry compote is a great tart addition to the buttery and cheesy pastry.
 I decided to compliment the tartness with an orange cream cheese filling and glaze.
-A cranberry cream cheese danish is a great option for winter brunches and Christmas menus.
+Much like this cranberry almond streusel bread, a cranberry cream cheese danish is a great option for winter brunches and Christmas menus.